snail007/gmc/README.md

 this project is undergoing development, will be changed frequently.

 ## Pull Request
-PR is welcome, but you should keep well code specification, such as : comment, testing, benchmark, example.
+PR is welcomed, but you should keep well code specification, such as : comment, testing, benchmark, example.

 a package must be have the fllowing file: